Inner discord is the root of all disharmony. It disturbs harmony in the family, in society, and the harmony in our relationship with nature.

 Our disharmony affects nature too.
 Nature is a manifestation of human nature, so growing violence in humans is reflected in the increasingly frequent extreme weather events and natural disasters.

-When we realise that we are spiritual beings or souls expressing ourselves through the physical body, our perspective changes.
+– When we realize that we are spiritual beings or souls expressing ourselves through the physical body, our perspective changes.